 Clock Tower is a 2D point and click adventure, where Jennifer is controlled by moving a cursor across the screen.
 Throughout the game Jennifer is being stalked by Bobby, who randomly appears throughout the mansion and cannot be killed.
 When Bobby begins to chase Jennifer the player must either hide or attack Bobby with objects in the room.
 If Bobby attacks Jennifer she will go into panic mode, where the player must mash the panic button to escape.
 Jennifer can be killed in panic mode if the player does not mash the button fast enough or if her health is too low.

 Jennifer's health bar is not based on her physical state, like most games, but is instead based on her psychological state of mind.
 The more frightened or tired Jennifer becomes the lower her "health" is.This is indicated by the color of the Jennifer's portrait in the bottom left of the screen.
 The color begins in blue, which is full health, and moves down to the color red, which is low health.
-When Jennifer's health is low the chances of Bobby finding you increase, as do the chances that Jennifer will trip while running away, so it is important to make Jennifer rest to refill her health.
+When Jennifer's health is low the chances of Bobby finding her increase, as do the chances that Jennifer will trip while running away, so it is important to make Jennifer rest to refill her health.

 - Dr. Walter Simpson: Jennifer's father.